Interview with Caspar van der Poel - social media day June 30

 Posted on 22/04/2021 in Current Affairs

-From the perspective of Traditional Chinese Medicine, there are three areas in our body affected by the virus.
+Viewed from Traditional Chinese Medicine, there are three areas in our body affected by the virus.
 The most prominent is the lung area.
 That's where the body's fight against the virus is most evident.

 Respiration